openmeteo/haggregate/docs/usage.rst

 .. option:: target_step

    A string specifying the target time step, as a pandas "frequency".
-   Examples of steps are "D" for day, "H" for hour, "T" or "min" for minute, "M" for month end, "MS" for month begin, "A-SEP" for year anchored 30 September, "AS_OCT" for year anchored 1 October.
-You can also use multipliers, like "30T" for 30 minutes.
+   Examples of steps are "1D" for day, "1H" for hour, "1T" or "1min" for minute.
+You can also use larger multipliers, like "30T" for 30 minutes.
+   The program hasn't been tested for monthly or larger time steps.

 .. option:: min_count
             missing_flag